 14k Rose Gold

 Rose gold is newer on the jewelry scene, but becoming more and more popular.
 With its beautiful pink color, this metal is a great choice for unique or vintage settings, and will really make your ring pop!
-If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out this guide to learn more about what color is right for you and the style you want!
+If you’re in the beginning stages of deciding between white, yellow, and rose gold, check out our guide to Rose Gold vs. White Gold.

 Why 14k Gold?

-14 karat gold is the most popular choice, in terms of purity, for engagement rings and wedding bands.
-Most jewelers, including Clean Origin, will recommend 14k gold for your jewelry, because it is the best for long term wear while still keeping its luster.
+14k gold is the most popular choice, in terms of purity, for engagement rings and wedding bands.
+Most jewelers, including Clean Origin, will recommend 14k gold for your jewelry, because it is the best for long-term wear while still keeping its luster.
 The biggest advantages of choosing 14k gold over 18k and 24k are its durability and value for money.

 Durability of 14k Gold

 14k gold is significantly more durable than 18k or 24k gold, because of the mixture of metals, which give it its resistance to scratches.
-If wearing your engagement ring or wedding band every day, it is prone to wear and tear and 14k gold will be the best gold choice to keep its beautiful shine and color.
+If wearing your engagement ring or wedding band every day, it is prone to wear and tear; 14 karat gold will be the best gold choice to keep its beautiful shine and color.
 Remember, the higher the karat, the less durable the metal will be.

 14k Gold Price